Amy Winehouse: 2006–2008: Back to Black and international success

 A clip of Winehouse's music was included in the "Roots and Influences" area that looked at connections between different artists at the Rock and Roll Hall of Fame Annex NYC, which opened in December 2008.
 One thread started with Billie Holiday, continued with Aretha Franklin and Mary J. Blige, and then finished with Winehouse.

 Back to Black was the world's seventh-biggest-selling album of 2008.
-The album's sales meant that the market performance of Universal Music's recorded music division did not drop to levels experienced by the overall music market.
+The album's sales meant that the market performance of Universal Music Group's recorded music division did not drop to levels experienced by the overall music market.
+The album has sold over 20 million copies worldwide, making it one of the best-selling albums of all time.